Do the Right Thing

 Worthy students are nominated by school staff, parents, police officers and community members.

-Each month, of those nominated, 10 students from each middle school and 20 from Albany High will be selected to receive a T-shirt, a certificate of acknowledgement and a small prize.
+Every other month, of those nominated, 10 students from each middle school and 20 from Albany High will be selected to receive a T-shirt, a certificate of acknowledgement and a small prize.
 Of the semi-finalists, one student from each middle school and three students from Albany High will named winners and all will receive a tablet.
+(Students at Albany International Center and Tony Clement Center for Education will be included in those numbers.)

 Prizes are donated courtesy of our community partners at Sovrana Pizza & Deli, Spinners Pizza & Subs and Stewart's Shops.